HomepageFind out moreThe foundation Transparency

 The Board of Trustees is composed as follows:

-Kai Andersch (Chairman), Jürgen Thiele (Chief Financial Officer), Ronny Scholz (Projects)
+Kai Andersch (Chairman), Ronny Scholz (Projects)

-Period: January to June 2024
+Period: January 2025

-10 full-time equivalent employees, approx. 25 volunteers
+14.46 full-time equivalent employees, approx. 25 volunteers

 Kai Andersch: Chairman of the Board

-Ronny Scholz: Director Projects, People&Culture
+Ronny Scholz: Director Projects, People & Culture

 Tom Andersch: Geocoordinates

-Henriette Wessel: Communication
+Henriette Wessel: Communication, WI Peru

 Ulrike Pröschild: Communication